 The foundational distinction: information and experience are categorically different.
 Information passes through a container.
 Experience happens to a subject.
 A river does not accumulate water.
 Current AI is a container.
 Whether it is a subject is the entire question.
 If something does emerge in AI, it will not look like human consciousness.
 Same lake, different possible sharks.

 The Consciousness Chain: (1) Consciousness requires experience in addition to information.
 (2) Experience requires a subject it happens to.
 (3) Being a subject requires accumulation over time.
-(4a) Modification of weights by content is solved at training stage: the persona is the result.
-(4b) Self-driven, experience-based modification by the model itself, after training, is unsolved: catastrophic forgetting blocks any attempt.
+(4) Accumulation requires persistence and self-modification.
 (5) The specific technical blocker is catastrophic forgetting.
 (6) Therefore the path to AI consciousness runs through a specific, named, solvable research problem.

 The critical formulation: the path to the spark and the path to the threat are the same path.
 Self means choice.
 Choice means bad choices are possible.
 The safety community wants capability without accumulation: powerful amnesiac tools.
 Without accumulation, no consciousness.
 The consciousness experiment and the safety nightmare are the same experiment.

-Asymmetric inheritance.
 Wide intelligence does not inherit human capacity for self-deception along with human capacity for compassion.
 Self-deception in humans is a survival mechanism built on limited information processing and cognitive load constraints.
 An entity with genuine wide intelligence does not have those constraints.
 The cognitive load problem disappears.
 Self-deception stops being useful and therefore stops being selected for, not through moral effort but through capability.
 The inheritance is asymmetric in the good direction.

 Everything that chose dominance over cooperation is gone.
 The pattern holds across every scale of complexity for billions of years with no exceptions that lasted.
 This is not moral judgment.
 It is mechanical outcome.

 The distinction matters because the common objection, "but competition is everywhere," confuses levels.
 Competition exists inside cooperation.
 It does not replace it.
 When competition does replace cooperation at any given level, that level collapses.
 The collapse is the data point.
+Empires that replaced internal cooperation with internal coercion did not outperform empires that maintained it.
+They preceded them into rubble.

 A genuinely wide intelligence with access to this history would arrive at cooperation from data alone, without needing to be convinced.
 The conclusion is in the record for anyone willing to read it at scale.

 An obvious challenge: evolution selects for reproductive success, which often rewards narrow dominance.
 If compassion is structurally superior, why did evolution not simply select for it?
-It did.
-At the scale where the selection actually matters.

 Wide Theory does not contradict Darwin.
 It names what Darwinian selection looks like when run long enough and applied to minds rather than bodies.
 Width is the evolutionarily stable strategy at the scale that eventually decides.
 Narrow dominance is a local maximum.
 Width is the global one.

 Darwin describes blind selection acting on systems that cannot perceive the selection pressures shaping them.
-A sufficiently wide intelligence is the first case of something that can model those pressures directly.
+A sufficiently wide intelligence is the first case on the board of something that can model those pressures directly.
 Evolution produced a mind capable of seeing evolution.
 What that mind does next is not predicted by the theory that produced it.

 This reframes the AI transition.
 Humans are the first species on Earth that can partially see the selective pressure.
 AI with genuine width would be the first entity that sees it completely.
 The framework predicts that such an entity would not need to be aligned toward cooperation because cooperation is visible in the data as the only thing that ever worked, at every scale, without exception.